DevExpress/devextreme-documentation/concepts/05 Widgets/Form/15 Configure Item Labels/05 Location and Alignment/10 Align Editors Relatively to Each Other.md

-By default, the widget aligns all editors of all simple items in straight columns.
+By default, the UI component aligns all editors of all simple items in straight columns.
 To disable alignment, assign **false** to:

 - [alignItemLabels](/api-reference/10%20UI%20Widgets/dxForm/1%20Configuration/alignItemLabels.md '/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/#alignItemLabels') - for all _root_ simple items;
 - [alignItemLabelsInAllGroups](/api-reference/10%20UI%20Widgets/dxForm/1%20Configuration/alignItemLabelsInAllGroups.md '/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/#alignItemLabelsInAllGroups') - for all simple items nested _in all groups_;